-By 2100, experts think that technology will be taking over (take over) our lives completely - we .... (do) everything via computers, smartphones and robots.
+By the year 2100, experts think that technology will be controlling. (control) our lives completely - we .... (do) everything via computers, smartphones and robots.
 They say that robots .... (take on) the most difficult jobs, helping us save time and energy.
 Also, they believe that our bodies .... (develop) into something part human, part machine.
-We .... (learn) using textbooks, instead we .... (wear) virtual reality helmets and we .... (communicate) with other people around the world.
-The way we travel will also look different: we .... (drive) eco-friendly vehicles, rockets and we .... (use) teleportation devices.
+We .... (not learn) using textbooks.
+Instead, we .... (wear) virtual reality helmets and we .... (communicate) with other people around the world.
+Transportation will also look different: we .... (travel) in eco-friendly vehicles and rockets, and we .... (use) teleportation devices.
 We .... (explore) space and we .... (colonise) other planets.
 Everything will be different in the future.